lunarring/tac/README.md

 TAC will create a new branch with an id (e.g., tac/buxfix/refactor_spaghetti_code) where it will commit all changes IF everything worked out.
 If not, you'll have to manually switch back to your previous branch.

+If you don't want to use the git integration, tac will switch to a FakeGitManager that emulates git in temp directories.

 ### Voice Interface (Experimental)

 TAC now includes an experimental voice interface that allows you to interact with the system using speech: